pixie-io/pixie/CONTRIBUTING.md

     ```

     Notice the `Author` and `Signed-off-by` lines match.
 If they don't your PR will be rejected by the automated DCO check.

+##### Commit Signature Verification

+All commit signatures must be verified to ensure that commits are coming from a trusted source.
+To do so, please follow Github's [Signing commits guide](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).